The 10 Best Free Productivity Apps to Get Things Done

-A list of apps for productivity is not complete without a dedicated to-do list app, right?
+A list of apps to get things done is not complete without a dedicated to-do list app, right?

-Any.do is a free productivity app to stay organized.
+Any.do is the best todo app to stay organized.
 It has an integrated calendar so you will not miss your tasks and schedules.

 Any.do is available on Android, iOS, Mac, Web, Windows, Apple Watch, Wear OS, Slack, Desktop, Siri, Amazon Alexa, and Google Assistant.